Van-Ziegelstein/Shadow-Tune/README.md

 ## Installation
 Download the latest version from the [Release](https://github.com/Van-Ziegelstein/Shadow-Tune/releases) page or clone the repo.
-Don't forget to make the script executable after extraction!
+If you are on Linux, don't forget to make the script executable after extraction!

 Only core modules were used, so no additional packages should have to be installed.